mvit777/BikeShop/README.md

 # BikeShop
-A thrown away blazor wasm client for the [BikeDistributor library](https://github.com/mvit777/BikeDistributor)
+A thrown away blazor wasm client for consuming the [BikeDistributor library](https://github.com/mvit777/BikeDistributor)

 This is actually my first try at building an [wasm blazor app](https://docs.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-5.0).
 I was a bit skeptical at start, I expected a similar experience as building webapp with old days webforms.